IrinaOrias/Cleaning-data-in-MySQL/README.md

 - The final cleaned table has no duplicate rows.
 - Categories like industry and country are now consistent and easy to group or filter.
 - The date column is properly formatted, allowing for time-based analysis.
-- The cleaned dataset c
+- The cleaned dataset can now be used to:
+  - Perform exploratory data analysis
+  - Create visual dashboards
+  - Build predictive models on layoff trends

+---